Plumsail/documents-docs/source/document-generation/pptx/conditionally-hide-blocks.rst

-Conditionally hide blocks in DOCX templates
+Conditionally hide blocks in PPTX templates
 ===========================================

 You can use `hide-block-if formatter <../common-docx-xlsx/formatters.html#hhide-block-if>`_ to hide blocks in a presentation.